Tingliangstu/Lammps_tools/Deal_Lammps_dump_files/README.md

 ----
 1. For matlab version

-   You need to modify several parameters in `Deal_dump_files.m` according to your situation:
+   You need to modify several parameters in `Deal_dump_files.m` according to your case:

    **Output_interval**: Interval steps for output dump file in lammps